CITY PULSE: The Indie Art and Craft Show

 Call 021-35693701 for more information.

-Koel gallery is hosting a solo show titled “Look, Look Again” featuring works by Hasnat Mehmood.
+Koel Gallery is hosting a group show titled ‘Maidaan’ featuring works by various artists.

-Hasnat’s work is informed by neo-colonial practices, postcolonial history, archaeology and art history.
-Through his recent practice, he brings his audiences to experience the control and exploitation the art establishment has undertaken.
+‘Maidaan’ is an arena or an open space in or near a town, used as a parade ground or for events such as public gatherings.

+The gallery will act as an arena for nine emerging visual artists to gather an audience and share the beginning of their multidisciplinary practices.

 Call 021-35831292 for more information.